-21.3 Building from source
+22.3 Building from source

 The Checker Framework release (Section 1.2) contains everything that most users need, both to use the distributed checkers and to write your own checkers.
 This section describes how to re-build its binaries from source.
+You will be using the latest development version of the Checker Framework, rather than an official release.

-21.3.1 Obtain the source
+22.3.1 Obtain the source